Mullestafa/DS_fake_news/README.md

 Either download the preprocessed data from above or run the notebooks under the preprocessing folder as followed: Run check-for-bad-lines.py with news_cleaned_2018_02_13.csv(Is not cleaned) to get a parquet file.
 Then run remove_bad_lines.py with news_cleaned_2018_02_13.csv(Is not cleaned) and the parquet file to get fake_news_cleaned.csv.
 Then run process_content.ipynb with fake_news_cleaned.csv to get fake_news_cleaned_filtered.csv.

-Run the baseline-models.ipynb under models with the three files from preprocessing in the folder: Vocab.pkl named as file.pkl, fake_news_cleaned.csv, and fake_news_cleaned_filtered.csv.
+Run the baseline-models.ipynb and task3.ipynb under models with the three files from preprocessing in the folder: Vocab.pkl named as file.pkl, fake_news_cleaned.csv, and fake_news_cleaned_filtered.csv.

 Run the advanced model comparing_embedding_and_CNN_model.ipynb under models with fake_news_cleaned.csv and fake_news_cleaned_filtered.csv.